 How much did our wedding cost?

-But, there are other costs.
+There are also other costs.
 Let’s start with the wedding suit.
 I had my suit tailor-made in China.
-I paid around 400 CHF for two nice tailor-made suits.
+I paid around 400 CHF for two beautiful tailor-made suits.
 This would have cost me almost ten times more in Switzerland.
 I am very happy with the result.
-Mrs. The Poor Swiss’ dress also comes from China and was about 300 CHF.
-We are also very happy with the dress.
+Mrs. The Poor Swiss’ dress also came from China and was about 300 CHF.
+We are also delighted with the dress.
 Again, we would have paid much more had we bought it in Switzerland.
 We paid 418 CHF for the wedding rings.
-Overall, we managed to stay under a nice budget so far.
+Overall, we managed to stay under an excellent budget so far.

-We received a lot of gifts from my family.
-More than 4000 CHF.
+We received a lot of gifts from my family, more than 4000 CHF.
 I was really not expecting that much.
-It is really nice :) We will use it for our honeymoon and for the second wedding reception.
-The month should have a good savings rate, but expenses are definitely too high.
+It is really lovely!
+We will use it for our honeymoon and for the second wedding reception.
+The month should have a reasonable savings rate, but expenses are definitely too high.

 How about you?
 How was your wedding?